lauracabayol/LCG-TestDataScience-2/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-This project contains tools for a time series analysis
+This project contains tools for a time series analysis.
+The analyzed dataset is avalable at the following [link](https://www.kaggle.com/datasets/berkeleyearth/climate-change-earth-surface-temperature-data/data).

+The repository explores two possible algoritms:
+- Seasonal Autoregressive Integrated Moving-Average (SARIMA)
+- Long-Short-Term-Memory (LSTM)

+After some testing, we only deploy the LSTM model.

+The project contains two notebooks:
+- EDA.ipynb : Notebook with Exploratory Data Analysis.
+It shows the main trends of the time series and checks that it is non-stationary.
+- Performance_analysis: Makes predictions with the model deployed with MLFlow and analyzes the performance.

+More information about the repository and its usage on [Docs](link_to_docs)

 ## Project Organization